-Standard Message
+Standard-Length Message

-Most Mode S data link transmissions will be handled as one 56-bit standard message included as part of a 112-bit interrogation or reply.
-These transmissions include surveillance data in addition to the data link message, and thus will generally be used in place of, rather than in addition to, a surveillance interrogation and/or reply.
-Provision is also made for the linking of up to four Comm-A message segments.
+Most Mode S data link transmissions will be handled as one 56-bit standard-length message included as part of a 112-bit interrogation or reply.
+These transmissions include surveillance data in addition to the data link message, and thus will generally be used in place of, rather than in addition to, a 56-bit surveillance interrogation and/or reply.
+Provision is also made for the linking of up to four standard-length message components.

 In order to prevent interference between Mode S replies from different aircraft, the control field of each interrogation specifies the length of the associated reply.
 Thus when a long reply is needed the interrogator knows in advance and schedules the proper time the reply should be received and allows enough time to receive the long replies.
-When an aircraft-initiated air-to-ground data link message is to be sent, a bit is set in the control field of a reply that requests the interrogator to schedule a long reply in response to a subsequent interrogation.
+When an aircraft-initiated air-to-ground data link message is to be sent, a code is set in the control field of a reply that requests the interrogator to schedule a long reply in response to a subsequent interrogation.
 The long reply, containing the data link message, is then transmitted when directed by the interrogator.

-Extended Length Message
+Extended-Length Message

-Each standard message must be acknowledged before the transmission of the next one.
+Each standard-length message must be acknowledged before the transmission of the next one.
 In order to provide for the more efficient transmission of longer messages, an extended-length message (ELM) capability is incorporated.
 Using this, a sequence of up to sixteen 80-bit message segments (within 112-bit transmissions) can be transmitted, either ground-to-air or air-to-ground, and acknowledged with a single reply or interrogation.
-This acknowledgment indicates which, if any, of the message segments were not received (or received in error), so that only those need be retransmitted.
+This acknowledgment indicates which, if any, of the message segments were not received so that only those need be retransmitted.
+As with the standard-length message, provision is made for the linking of extended-length messages.